mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 #### Channel Direction

-The type `chan` can be used to both send and receive values.
+The type `chan` represents a channel.

 When a channel is passed to a function, the argument type can state that the function will only send to or receive from the channel.